Input

 Types

-The hint and simple presets in Sketch and Adobe XD offer choice between three distinct types: line style for a more airy look, border style for a more structured perception on solid color backgrounds, and boxed style which is most appropriate when the Input is placed on top of a vivid image to improve the readability of its content.
-Since we are deprecating the line style, in Figma we have only the border and box types available.
+In Figma we offer choice between two distinct types: border style for a more structured perception on solid color backgrounds and boxed style which is most appropriate when the Input is placed on top of a vivid image to improve the readability of its content.

 Interaction State